Welcome to the tissue viability toolkit. Here you will find

 in your care setting.

-Whether you work in NHS, community, hospice or voluntary care,
+Whether you work in the NHS, the community, a hospice or

-the tissue viability tools can quickly make real changes for your
+voluntary care, the tissue viability tools can quickly make real

 What’s the difference between pressure ulcers and tissue